Adam Sender: "Home Alone"

 Part of the collection went on display at the Art Basel Miami Beach event in 2011.
 The showing, "Home Alone," was in a home Sender owned in Miami.
 The art was presented in such a way as to suggest that a family's art collection took over their home.
 Eighty-five pieces were featured in the display including Richard Prince's "Spiritual America" and "Bumped," a photo by Gilbert & George.
 Twenty-five Raymond Pettibon prints overflowed from a bathroom.
 Eight Sarah Lucas works took over the master bedroom.
 Other selections included new works by Rashid Johnson, a floor installation by Jim Lambrie, and vinyl wall text in the kitchen by Lawrence Weiner.

 Philanthropy and political activity

 Sender has made financial contributions and donated artwork to museums.
 He supports animal right donating to P.E.T.A.
 He has made donations to the World Trade Center Memorial Foundation, and to the 9/11 memorial.
-Sender supported Best Buddies, an organization which promotes employment and leadership development for people with intellectual and developmental disabilities, in their Art and Friendship Auction in Miami in December 2013.
+Sender supported Best Buddies, an organization that promotes employment and leadership development for people with intellectual and developmental disabilities, in their Art and Friendship Auction in Miami in December 2013.

 In the summer of 2016, Sender held a fundraiser for Hillary Clinton's 2016 presidential campaign at his home in Sag Harbor, New York.